srijal30/genuine-djinn/protocol.md

 ### Listing

 Listing is the simplest of the three.
-Just send `listrooms` as the type, and the server will respond with an array of `Server` objects under the `servers` key.
+Just send `listrooms` as the type, and the server will respond with an array of `Room` objects under the `servers` key.

-A server object looks like this:
+A room object looks like this:

 | Key     | Type          | Description                                                |
 | ------- | ------------- | ---------------------------------------------------------- |